Scars

 Treating Scars

-Treating scars can make them softer (making it easier to move) and less itchy and painful, as well as less visible.
+Treating scars is not just about making them less visible, it can make them softer (making it easier to move) and less itchy and painful, as well.
 Some treatments can only be used on fully healed scars (not scabs), so remember to check that first.
 Here are some ways you can treat you’re scars…

 - Silicone ointment or tape

-- Massaging with bio-oil, water based non-fragranced cream, emollient creams, etc.
+- Massaging with bio-oil, water based non-fragranced cream, emollient creams, rosehip oil, etc.

 - Pressure dressings